Offering11/printf/README.md

-This is a Readme file for project printf
+This is a Readme file for project printf.
 This project is a joint project
 This project is done by;
 Adigun Praise Oluwafikayo (Adigunpraiseoluwafikayo@gmail.com)